kate-skorija/travelogue/README.md

 7. Now you're ready to install.
 Type `$ npm install` in your terminal to install all webpack plugins and dependencies.
 Once finished, type `$npm run build`, then`$ npm start` to interact with the project in the browser.

+## Minimum Viable Product Goals:

+*  Users can navigate a world map easily (zoom, pan, etc).
+*  Users can place pins on the map with a click, to mark places they’ve been and add places they would like to go.
+*  Users can create a login and view their previously placed pins once logged in.
+*  Users can click on a placed pin and create/read/update/delete notes for that place.

+## Stretch Goals:

+*  User's pin color will change based on if it is a place they've been, or a place they want to go.
+*  Users can upload local photos to the places they have been, so they can look back on travel memories.
+*  Users can access a user dashboard where they can browse their places in list form, and search through their places and notes.

 ## Known Bugs

-In order for the pins to display correctly, the page currently has to refresh on the closing of the place modal.
+In order for the pins to display correctly after they've been modified, the page currently has to refresh on the closing of the place modal.
+I hope to remedy this by adjusting how I'm adding layers to the map.
 <br>

 ## Support and Contact Details